 Result Description PASS/FAIL Pass means the power loss is less than allowed by the limit.
 Fail means the loss exceeded the limit.
 Loss (dB) The measured optical power loss.
-Limit (dB) The maximum loss you set with the \bigcirc Options softkey.
-Singlemode 1310 nmor 1550 nm The singlemode wavelength you selected before you ran the Autotest.
-Multimode 850 nm or 1300 nm The multimode wavelength you selected before you ran the Autotest.
+Limit (dB) The maximum allowable loss for the selected standard.
+Cable length and wavelength The fiber type and wavelength selected before the Autotest was performed.
 A-B or B-A The direction of the test.
-To set the direction, press Reference The current reference value.
+To set the direction, press Options ; then select the desired direction.
+Reference The current reference value.
 See the earlier section "Setting a Reference for Far End Source Mode" for information.
 Date and time The date and time the reference was set.